35 Best Thought Leaders on AI in Sydney Australia (2026)

 Futurist and AI Specialist

 Gihan Perera has become particularly popular with local government associations, industry bodies, and professional services conferences across Sydney.
-What sets Gihan apart is his practical approach to technology and AI.
+What sets him apart is a practical approach to technology and AI: he shows audiences how to use tools in their daily work rather than delivering abstract predictions.
 He is listed with speaker bureaus including Saxton and is active on LinkedIn.
-His content is accessible and relevant for audiences that are not deeply technical but need to understand how AI will affect their organisations.

 Best for: Association conferences, local government events, professional services audiences, and practical AI adoption.